richarvey/techshift-modernise/content/page/lab8.md

 20) The updated routing code for sending new images to the SNS topic along with an endpoint used by the Lambda functions can be found in the images.lab8.js file in the routes folder.
 Take some time to review the code.
 The POST function on line 87 has been updated so that new images are first saved into S3, then a message is published to the SNS topic.
 The SNS topic will then distribute the message to the two SQS queues that will invoke the Lambda functions.

 The ThumbnailLambda function will use the uploaded image and generate the thumbnail.
-The TagsLambda takes the uploaded image and sends it to AWS Rekognition for object detection.
+The TagsLambda takes the uploaded image and sends it to Amazon Rekognition for object detection.
 Detected objects are used to update the image tags.

 We have also added a new endpoint on line 154 that allows the Lambda function to update an image tags while still keeping all the database access in the main project.